-- (1) Represents the threshold maximum bonus levels that could have been earned under the Company's 2017 Incremental Operating Income Incentive Plans.
-The plans are described under "Compensation Discussion and Analysis Cash Bonuses."
-The 2017 Incremental Operating Income Plans do not have a target bonus level.
-Each Named Executive Officer participating in such plans can be awarded an incremental bonus between the threshold and maximum bonus levels provided under such plans. - (2) Represents the aggregate fair value computed in accordance with FASB ASC Topic 718.
-For significant assumptions with regard to such valuation, see Note 11 Stock Based Compensation in the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC on February 26, 2018. - (3) Each time-based RSU has a value equal to the fair market value of one share of the Company's common stock.
-The time-based RSUs granted in 2017 vest annually in increasing increments of 15%, 20%, 30% and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively. - (4) Represents the grant date fair value of 10,000 performance-based RSUs (including the 5,000 Catch-Up RSUs) granted to Mr. Sousa in 2015, which were eligible for vesting in March 2018 based on 2017 performance and for which performance criteria was determined in 2017.
+- (1) Represents the threshold maximum bonus levels that could have been earned under the Company's 2018 Incremental Operating Income Incentive Plans.
+The plans are described under "Compensation Discussion and Analysis - Cash Bonuses."
+The 2018 Incremental Operating Income Plans do not have a target bonus level.
+Each Named Executive Officer participating in such plans can be awarded an incremental bonus between zero and the maximum bonus levels provided under such plans. - (2) Represents the aggregate fair value computed in accordance with FASB ASC Topic 718.
+For significant assumptions with regard to such valuation, see Note 11 Stock Based Compensation in the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2018 filed with the SEC on February 25, 2019. - (3) Each time-based RSU has a value equal to the fair market value of one share of the Company's common stock.
+The time-based RSUs granted in 2018 vest annually in increasing increments of 15%, 20%, 30% and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively. - (4) Represents the grant date fair value of 3,500 performance-based RSUs granted to each of Messrs.
+Pearson and Sousa in 2018, which were eligible for vesting in March 2019 based on 2018 performance and for which performance criteria was determined in 2018.
 See "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" above for further discussion.
 Each performance-based RSU has a value equal to the fair market value of one share of the Company's common stock.
-These performance-based RSUs vest in accordance with the terms of the award made in 2015, under which 10,000 of the RSUs (including the 5,000 Catch-Up RSUs) granted in 2015 were eligible for vesting in March 2018 subject to achievement of certain annual financial targets of Echo, Inc. in 2017.
-This performance measure was partially achieved during 2017, such that Mr. Sousa received 2,500 of the 10,000 shares which were eligible for vesting in March 2018, and the remaining 7,500 RSUs were forfeited.
-See "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" above for further discussion.
+These performance-based RSUs vest in accordance with the terms of the award made in 2018, under which 3,500 of the RSUs granted in 2018 were eligible for vesting in March 2019 subject to achievement of certain annual financial targets of the Company and Verity in 2018 for Messrs.
+Pearson and Sousa, respectively.
+The performance measure of the Company was fully achieved during 2018 such that Mr. Pearson received the 3,500 shares eligible for vesting in March 2019.
+The performance measure of Verity was not achieved during 2018, such that Mr. Sousa did not receive any of the 3,500 shares eligible for vesting in March 2019.
+These 3,500 RSUs will remain eligible for vesting in March 2020 based on the achievement of catch-up performance criteria for 2019 established by the Company's Compensation Committee as discussed more fully in the "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" section above.
+These rows do not include the remaining 31,500 performance-based RSUs granted to Messrs.
+Pearson and Sousa during 2018 as the result of the fact that such performance-based RSUs will vest based on performance criteria established in 2019 and future years.

-Outstanding Equity Awards at 2017 Fiscal Year End
+Outstanding Equity Awards at 2018 Fiscal Year End

-The following table provides information related to options and RSUs held by the Named Executive Officers that were outstanding at the end of fiscal year 2017.
+The following table provides information related to the stock awards held by the Named Executive Officers that were outstanding at the end of fiscal year 2018.